awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-publish-subscribe.md

 ## SubscribeToTopic<a name="ipc-operation-subscribetotopic"></a>

-Subscribe to messages at a topic\.
+Subscribe to messages on a topic\.

 <a name="ipc-subscribe-operation-note"></a>This operation is a subscription operation where you subscribe to a stream of event messages\.
 To use this operation, define a stream response handler with functions that handle event messages, errors, and stream closure\.
 For more information, see [Subscribe to IPC event streams](interprocess-communication.md#ipc-subscribe-operations)\.